Robotic Surgery for Heart Conditions

 Robotic Mitral Valve Repair Techniques

-Over the past two decades, our experts have been worldwide leaders in developing minimally invasive approaches to mitral valve repair.
-Our surgeons have performed more minimally invasive mitral valve repair procedures than any other hospital in the country, and are currently one of just a few medical centers in the nation to offer robotic mitral valve repair.
+During the past two decades, our experts have been worldwide leaders in developing robotic approaches to mitral valve repair.
+Our surgeons are among the most experienced in performing invasive mitral valve repair procedures.
+NYU Langone is one of the few medical centers in the nation to offer robotic mitral valve repair.

 Robotic Coronary Artery Bypass Surgery